 The Cairo, Mo., native served on a submarine in the U.S. Navy for nine years following high school graduation.
 He earned his bachelor of science degree in occupational education from Southern Illinois University – Carbondale.
 He later earned a master of divinity degree from Midwestern Baptist Theological Seminary in Kansas City.

 He and his wife, Vickie, have seven children, including five adopted sons and daughters.

 Rob Phillips is the Ministry Support Director for the Missouri Baptist Convention.
 He is responsible for MBC messaging, web, video and graphic services, live event support, technology, and promotion of the Cooperative Program and Missouri Missions Offering.

 He also speaks in churches and leads conferences on Christian apologetics, and provides free downloadable resources for pastors and teachers at oncedelivered.net.

 Phillips has extensive communications experience in business and Christian ministry and has served as a bi-vocational pastor.
 He holds a B.A. degree in journalism from Oklahoma Baptist University and is certified in Christian apologetics from the North American Mission Board.

-He is the author of seven books: The Kingdom According to Jesus; The Apologist’s Tool Kit; What Every Christian Should Know about Islam; What Every Christian Should Know about Same-sex Attraction; What Everyone Should Know about the Afterlife; The Last Apologist: A Commentary on Jude for Defenders of the Christian Faith; and What Every Christian Should Know about Salvation.
+He is the author of 10 books including: The Apologist’s Took Kit; What Every Christian Should Know about the Trinity; Jesus Before Bethlehem: What Every Christian Should Know about the Angel of the Lord; and most recently, What Every Christian Should Know about Satan.

 Phillips and his wife, Nancy, have two children and reside in Jefferson City, Mo.